mikolalysenko/split-polygon/README.md

 split-polygon
 =============
-Splits a polygon by a plane into two parts (or optionally clips the polygon against a single plane) using the Sutherland-Hodgman algorithm.
+Splits a *convex* polygon by a plane into two parts (or optionally clips the polygon against a single plane) using the Sutherland-Hodgman algorithm.
 Works in arbitrary dimensions, both in the server and the browser

 ## Install